EladAvrahami/K8S-base-knowledge/README.md

 <pre>
 2 types of nodes:
 "master" - manager node-it contain api server ,schedualer,controller manager(what happend in the cluster) and backing store.
-"slave" - worker nodes contain buisness logice ,they are controlled by the naster node.
+"slave" - worker nodes contain buisness logice ,they are controlled by the master node. has at least 60% of cpu.

 The thing that connect master and slave nodes inside of the cluster called "Virtual Network".